-- Monetary gold - Means of payment which are legal tender and securities, including means which are payments for services such as postage, taxes, user fees;

-• Goods for and following temporary use, provided all the following conditions are met:

-o no processing is planned or made

-• the expected duration of the temporary use is not longer than 24 months e.g.:

-• the dispatch/arrival has not to be declared as a delivery/acquisition for VAT purposes,
+- Monetary gold - Means of payment which are legal tender and securities, including means which are payments for services such as postage, taxes, user fees; - Goods for and following temporary use, provided all the following conditions are met: - o no processing is planned or made - o the expected duration of the temporary use is not longer than 24 months - the dispatch/arrival has not to be declared as a delivery/acquisition for VAT purposes, e.g.:

-- goods intended for fairs and exhibitions,

-- theatrical scenery,

-- merry-go-rounds and other fairgrounds attractions,

-- professional equipment,

-- cinematographic films, (not covered by a contract of sale / purchase, for example, documentary films, promotion, etc.).

-- apparatus and equipment for experimental purposes,

-- animals for show, breeding, racing, etc., - means of transport, containers and equipment connected with transport,

-- goods for the repair of the means of transport, containers and related transport equipment and parts replaced during the repairs,
+- goods intended for fairs and exhibitions, - theatrical scenery, - merry-go-rounds and other fairgrounds attractions, - professional equipment, - cinematographic films, (not covered by a contract of sale / purchase, for example, documentary films, promotion, etc.). - apparatus and equipment for experimental purposes, - animals for show, breeding, racing, etc., - containers, pallets, packing and equipment connected with transport, moving in connection with a commercial operation, which themselves are not a subject of commercial operation, - goods for the repair of the means of transport, containers and related transport equipment and parts replaced during the repairs, - goods on hire (free-of-charge movement of goods), hiring and operational leasing for o period of time exceeding 2 years,

-- packaging (free),

-- goods on hire (free-of-charge movement of goods), hiring and operational leasing for o period of time exceeding 2 years,

-- plant and equipment for civil engineering works,

-- goods destined for examination, analysis or test purposes

-• Goods moving between:

-o a Member State and its territorial enclaves in other Member States, and

-• the host Member State and territorial enclaves of other Member States or international organizations (such as NATO, United Nations).
+- plant and equipment for civil engineering works, - goods destined for examination, analysis or test purposes - Goods moving between: - o a Member State and its territorial enclaves in other Member States, and - o the host Member State and territorial enclaves of other Member States or international organizations (such as NATO, United Nations).